Use 'Enter' for

 In this physics model, the rate of time is constant

-The elementary strand shaped particle, moves through three dimensional space
+The strand shaped elementary particle, moves through three dimensional space

 Continuously at a single constant speed